 Gorin’s casting prowess is behind almost every blockbuster music theatre production in Toronto over the past two decades.
 Among her credits are The Sound of Music, Rent, Rock of Ages, We Will Rock You, Mamma Mia, Miss Saigon, The Wizard of Oz, The Lion King and Les Miserables (both the 1985 production and the 2013 remount).
 Several of the leads she has cast have gone on to star in productions around the world.

 Along the way, Gorin has netted some serious recognition of her own.
-She won the 2014 Emmy Award for casting the hit mini-series Fargo, and was nominated twice previously for The Tudors.
+She’s been nominated for an Emmy five times, and won in 2014 for casting the hit mini-series Fargo.
 Honoured with four Artios Award nominations from the Casting Society of America (CSA), including three this year for Les Miserables (Broadway), Fargo and Backpackers, Gorin’s name sits alongside those associated with the hottest shows on the big and small screen.

 “Winning the Emmy was an unbelievable experience.
 Walking up to the stage which was filled with so much talent was a dream come true.”